SamJUK/sdj.pw/content/posts/magento2-automating-updates.md

 ### Updates keeps breaking our customisations

 Sure, this one has a bit more merit.
 Although a lot changes I see break during updates have not been implemented correctly.
-Things such as using preferences, using plugins on API classes, deprecated methods etc.
+Things such as using preferences, using plugins on non API classes, deprecated methods etc.

-And when issues due occur, you should have Unit test coverage for any customisations done.
-If your running Unit tests on the automatically opened PR...
+And when issues do occur, you should have Unit test coverage for any customisations done.
+And if your running Unit tests on the automatically opened PR...
 Then you got a task list already curated for you!

 ### Third Party Module Lack Support for the Release

 Most vendors get the updates the same time as us, so it can take a little while for modules to reach compatibility.
-Although your Unit / E2E tests should be failing, highlighting the faults in the update PR.
-And your PR should be updating each time a vendor releases an update, until eventually your tests pass and you can merge.
+Although your Unit / E2E tests should fail, highlighting the compatability issues with the update.
+If you have your version constraints correct, as vendors release new updates.
+Your PR should eventually reach a point where tests pass and you can merge.
 Entirely hands free!

-And if your modules take ages to each compatibility / never do...
+And if your modules take ages to reach compatibility or they never do...
 Then pick better vendors.

 ## Testing
 If we look at the time associated with applying Magento updates, the vast majority is testing the stores to make sure it all works as intended.